asimihsan/asim_ihsan_io/hugo/content/posts/openai-discord-bot-on-aws/index.md

 7. The Discord server forwards the response to the Discord clients of all the users in the channel.

+### Benefits of using OpenAI, AWS, and Discord

+Using Discord as a chat platform provides a simple way to create a chatbot that can be accessed on any device.
+Moreover, the Discord Gateway provides a WebSocket interface that allows bots to receive events without needing to poll the Discord REST API.

 - System Overview - step-by-step walkthrough of system components
   - Technologies Used - list of technologies used
   - Code Samples - provide code samples to demonstrate how it works